 All pay must be: • lawful, fair and equitable; • based on job value, not individual negotiation; • transparent and evidence-based; • affordable and sustainable; • linked to performance, competence, and professional behaviours which are consistent with the Hospice’s values.

 Remuneration arrangements will not expose the Hospice to undue financial risk or reputational harm.
 Decisions will be free from discrimination and bias, and consistent with the Equality Act 2010.

+A cost of living pay review shall be considered and reviewed annually in early April by the Head of People Services, People & Remuneration, and Finance Committees.
+However, any increase is discretionary and non-contractual.

 7. Pay Structure and Job Evaluation

-The Hospice maintains a structured pay system comprising a series of pay bands.
+The Hospice maintains a structured pay system comprising of a series of pay bands/points.
 Each role is evaluated using the approved Job Evaluation Framework (Appendix B) to ensure internal equity and legal compliance.

 Clinical posts are benchmarked against the NHS Agenda for Change profiles.
-Non-clinical posts are evaluated using the Hospice’s local framework based on the criteria of; knowledge, responsibility, effort, and working conditions.
+Non-clinical posts are evaluated using the Hospice’s local framework based on the criteria of; knowledge, responsibility, effort, role requirements, and working conditions.

 Where duties change substantially, the role will be re-evaluated.
-Pay adjustments following re-evaluation will take effect from the date of formal approval of the new pay band.
+Pay adjustments following re-evaluation will take effect at an agreed date following formal approval as agreed by the Board, of the new pay band/point.
 Retrospective adjustments will occur only where required to remedy proven pay inequity.
+Pay adjustments will be submitted for approval by the Head of People Services to the Chief Executive.

 8. Recruitment and Starting Pay

-New appointments will normally commence at the minimum point on the relevant band.
+New appointments will normally commence at the minimum point on the relevant band/scale, or, in line with relevant years’ experience based on the AfC pay scales progression requirements.
 A higher starting point may be approved where the candidate demonstrates exceptional or significant relevant experience or specialist qualifications.

 Such decisions must be evidence-based, recorded in writing, and authorised by the Head of People Services.
-Starting non-clinical salaries above the mid-point of the relevant band require prior approval of the People & Remuneration Committee.
+Starting non-clinical salaries above the mid-point of the relevant band require prior approval of the Head of People Services and relevant Executive Team member.

 Offers of employment must not breach equal pay principles or create unjustified differentials with existing staff.

-9. Pay Progression and Performance Requirements
+9. Clinical Pay Progression and Performance Requirements

 9.1 Eligibility

-Progression within a pay band is not automatic.
-Employees become eligible to move to the next pay point only after a minimum of twelve months in post, and on confirmation that all applicable performance and conduct criteria have been met.
+Progression within a clinical pay band is not automatic.
+Employees become eligible to move to the next pay point only after the minimum years period as stated in the Agenda for Change NHS Terms and Condition of Service Handbook , and on confirmation that all applicable performance and conduct criteria have been met.

 9.2 Assessment